xLSX285/EnterpriseG/README.md

 > You can download both .ESD files through **[UUP Dump](https://uupdump.net)**.

-- Copy `install.wim` to the same directory as the `Build.cmd` file
+- Copy `install.wim` to the same directory as the `Build.ps1` file
 > Make sure your install.wim file contains `NO updates` and `only includes the Pro Edition` You can build a clean ISO containing the install.wim with no updates and Pro only through **[UUP Dump](https://uupdump.net)**.
 You find the `install.wim` inside the `sources` folder of your ISO.

-- Set your settings inside Build.cmd
+- Set your settings inside Build.ps1

-Run `Build.cmd` and let the magic happen!
+Run `Build.ps1` and let the magic happen!

 # Build.cmd settings

-## Version
+## Build

 - Specify the Windows Build Number
 > All current **Windows 10**, **Windows 1**1 and **Windows vNext** Builds work with this script. `As of 08/19/23`